adambard/learnxinyminutes-docs/kotlin.html.markdown

     println(fooList.size) // => 3
     println(fooList.first()) // => a
     println(fooList.last()) // => c
-    // elements can be accessed by index println(fooList[1]) // => b
+    // Elements of a list can be accessed by their index. println(fooList[1]) // => b

     // A mutable list can be created using the "mutableListOf" function.